isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-apples/index.md

 But most of us wonder; which food or snacks should your avoid or give to beardies?
 Well, bearded dragons eat a variety of foods like fruits, vegetables or commercial foods.
 *But can bearded dragons eat apple?
 Yes, bearded dragons will eat apples.
-However, for a healthy diet, peel the apple's skin and cut the fruit into small pieces.�*
+However, for a healthy diet, peel the apple's skin and cut the fruit into small pieces.*
-**Ensure the Caution - only feed apples like a treat because excessive apples will lead to runny stools.�** **Apples are a source of nutrients including vitamin C, proteins, fiber and so on.
-Apples also contain a lot of water which helps in hydrating your beardies.�**
+**Ensure the Caution - only feed apples like a treat because excessive apples will lead to runny stools.**
+**Apples are a source of nutrients including vitamin C, proteins, fiber and so on.
+Apples also contain a lot of water which helps in hydrating your beardies.**

-## **Bearded Dragons and the Apples��**
+## **Bearded Dragons and the Apples**
 Apples make a very good diet for bearded dragons like tomatoes eat bearded dragons
 .
 Apples are good for because of their high nutrition value.
 But peel the apple fruit first before feeding on the beardies.